-The major compensation elements of Ball's pay-for-performance philosophy are shown in the table below, with the page number in the CD&A that details the specifics each of these components:
+The major compensation elements of Ball's pay-for-performance philosophy are shown in the table below, with the page number in the CD&A that details the specifics of each of these components:

-Compensation Element Basis for Performance Measurement Alignment with Principle of Pay-for-Performance Page Short-Term Annual Cash Compe nsation Base Salary Individual performance and contribution based on primary duties and responsibilities Competitive compensation element required to recruit and retain top executive talent; pay for primary duties and responsibilities 30 Economic Value Added (EVA®) Annual Incentive Plan EVA® Growth (net operating profit after-tax, less a cost of capital charge) Measures the increase in actual economic value generated by the business 30 Long-Term Incentives (Cash) Long-Term Cash Incentive Plan ("LTCIP") ROAIC Relative TSR vs. S&P 500 subset Rewards ROAIC performance above a target rate set above Ball's WACC and shareholder returns that outperform the market 32 Long-Term Incentives (Equity) Stock Options/Stock-Settled Stock Appreciation Rights ("SARs") Stock Price Appreciation Rewards absolute stock price growth over time 34 Performance-Contingent Restricted Stock Units ("PC-RSUs") For the 2012-2014 PC-RSU performance cycle: ROAIC For the 2014-2016 PC-RSU performance cycle: Absolute EVA® Dollars Growth Builds executive ownership with stock unit awards that vest contingent upon the achievement of ROAIC in excess of Ball's WACC (for 2012-2014 performance cycle) or that vest contingent upon growing absolute EVA® dollars in excess of the 34 Stock Price 9% after-tax hurdle rate by set compound growth rates over a 3-year period (for 2014-2016 performance cycle) Restricted Stock/RSUs Stock Price Granted from time-to-time, generally in connection with the promotion or recruitment of individuals to facilitate ownership and retention 35 Deposit Share Program ("DSP") Stock Price Promotes an executives-as-owners culture by making deposit share opportunities from time-to-time at the discretion of the Committee, in exchange for the recipient voluntarily investing in and holding shares of Ball Corporation common stock 35
+Compensation Element Basis for Performance Measurement Alignment with Principle of Pay-for-Performance Page Short-Term Annual Cash Compensatio n Base Salary Individual performance and contribution based on primary duties and responsibilities Competitive compensation element required to recruit and retain top executive talent; pay for primary duties and responsibilities 30 Economic Value Added (EVA®) Annual Incentive Plan EVA® Growth (net operating profit after-tax, less a cost of capital charge) Measures the increase in actual economic value generated by the business 30 Long-Term Incentives (Cash) · · · · · Long-Term Cash Incentive Plan ("LTCIP") ROAIC Rewards ROAIC performance above a target rate set above Ball's WACC and shareholder 32 Relative TSR vs. S&amp;P 500 subset returns that outperform the market Long-Term Incentives (Equity) Stock Options/Stock-Settled Stock Appreciation Rights ("SARs") Stock Price Appreciation Rewards absolute stock price growth over time 34 Performance-Contingent Restricted Stock Units ("PC-RSUs") Absolute EVA® Dollars Growth Builds executive ownership with stock unit awards that vest contingent upon the 34 Stock Price achievement of absolute EVA® dollar growth relative to compound growth rate targets over a 3-year period Restricted Stock/RSUs Stock Price Granted from time-to-time, generally in connection with the promotion or recruitment of individuals to facilitate ownership and retention 35 Deposit Share Program ("DSP") Stock Price Promotes an executives-as-owners culture by making deposit share opportunities from time- to-time at the discretion of the Committee, in exchange for the recipient voluntarily investing in and holding shares of Ball Corporation common stock 35

-Our Heavy Weighting of Compensation to Performance Creates Pay-for-Performance Linkage-Consistent with our management-as-owners, pay-fo performance philosophy described previously, the majority of the target total compensation for our executives is variable based on performance, which constitutes patrisk.
-The CEO is eligible to participate in the same executive programs as the CFO and the other NEOs; however, a larger portion of the CEO's target tot compensation is at risk.
-The following charts represent the mix of target total compensation awarded to Ball's CEO and other NEOs in 2014.
-As illustrated, 84% of the target total compensation awarded to the CEO and 68% awarded to other NEOs in 2014 was based on elements that are at risk and may vary from year to yet depending on business performance.
-This is generally consistent with competitive market data, which shows that CEOs have 86% and all other NEOs have 70% of the target total compensation based on elements that are at risk.
-Furthermore, 65% of the CEOs' and 46% of the other NEOs' target total compensation was based on long term performance.
-Again, this is consistent with competitive market data, which shows that CEOs have 67% and all other NEOs have 48% of their target total compensation based on long-term performance.
-Th emphasis on longer term compensation, through performance based long-term cash and stock awards, ensures a strong continued alignment between Ball's executive ownership and shareholder value creation objectives.
+Our Heavy Weighting of Compensation to Performance Creates Pay-for-Performance Linkage-Consistent with our management-as-owners, pay-for-performance philosophy described previously, the majority of the target total compensation for our executives is variable based on performance, which constitutes pay at risk.
+The CEO is eligible to participate in the same executive programs as the CFO and the other NEOs; however, a larger portion of the CEO's target total compensation is at risk.
+The following charts represent the mix of target total compensation awarded to Ball's CEO and other NEOs in 2015, excluding one-time, service-based RSUs awarded to Mr. Bouts (upon hire) and Mr. Morrison (upon successfully serving as interim COO of Ball Corporation's Global Beverage Packaging business in addition to his role as CFO in 2014).
+As illustrated, 85% of the target total compensation awarded to the NEOs in 2015 was based on elements that are at risk and may vary from year to year depending on business performance.
+This is generally consistent with competitive market data, which shows that CEOs have 86% and all other NEOs have 72% of their target total compensation based on elements that are at risk.
+Furthermore, 67% of the CEO's and 47% of the other NEOs' target total compensation was based on long-term performance.
+This is consistent with competitive market data, which shows that CEOs have 69% and all other NEOs have 52% of their target total compensation based on long-term performance.
+This emphasis on longer term compensation, through performance based long-term cash and stock awards, ensures a strong continued alignment between Ball's executive ownership and shareholder value creation objectives.